Caramel Brownies Recipe

 These can be baked up to 3 to 4 days ahead of time.
 However, if you are making them for a bake sale or to give as gifts, it is best to make them no more than a day ahead, so people will also have some storage time.

-If too much air is incorporated in the mixture during mixing the brownie batter, the brownies can sink in the middle.
-It's best to not over mix especially when adding the eggs.
+If too much air is incorporated into the brownie batter, the brownies can sink in the middle.
+It’s best not to overmix, especially when adding the eggs.

 Video